ocean-perception/oplab_pipeline/README.md

         $ python3 setup.py install
         $ python3 setup.py test

+        Requires prettytable library which can be downloaded and installed from a terminal

+        $ pip3 install prettytable

+        or download from https://pypi.python.org/pypi/PrettyTable and go to the folder where the downloaded file is extracted and from in the extracted folder, execute the following terminal commands

+        $ python3 setup.py install
+        $ python3 setup.py test

         To push updates, stage changes, commit and push to a branch, usually master

         git add -A